-Since carbonic acid gas is carried off through the lungs and water through the kidneys and skin, we can easily comprehend that exercise will aid materially in hastening the elimination of such waste.
+Since carbonic acid gas and water are carried off through the lungs and water and uric acid through the kidneys and skin, we can easily comprehend that exercise will aid materially in hastening the elimination of bodily waste.

-Of course in the process of combustion heat is necessarily produced, and if the excess is not carried off, serious results may ensue.
+Of course in the process of combustion heat is

+necessarily produced, and if the excess is not carried off, serious results may ensue.